-At its heart is the genuinely magnificent York Minster, the largest Gothic Cathedral in Europe.
-Completed in 1472 having taken several centuries to build it is dedicated to St Peter.
-Its windows are a significant feature and enable light to flood into the Cathedral.
-Perhaps the most remarkable is the Great East window which is the largest expanse of medieval stained glass globally.
-Another is the Five Sisters window which is over 53ft (16.3m) high.
+The genuinely magnificent York Minster is the largest Gothic Cathedral in Europe at its heart.
+It was completed in 1472 and has taken several centuries to build.
+It is dedicated to St Peter.
+Its windows are a significant feature and enable light to flood the Cathedral.
+Perhaps the most remarkable is the Great East Window, the largest expanse of medieval stained glass globally.
+Another is the Five Sisters window, over 53ft (16.3m) high.

 Jorvik Viking Centre

-Offering perhaps one of the most exciting time-travelling experiences; the Jorvik Viking Centre takes the visitor down, under the streets of York, to ride on a mini-train through the streets Viking York, inside some of the excavated houses, shops and yards.
+Offering perhaps one of the most exciting time-travelling experiences, the Jorvik Viking Centre takes the visitor down under the streets of York to ride on a mini-train through the streets of Viking York, inside some of the excavated houses, shops and yards.
 Authentic sounds and smells add to the historical experience.

 York's reputation as a centre of chocolate excellence comes from two famous chocolate brands, Rowntree and Terrys.
 Henry Rowntree founded his fledgling business in 1862.
 While he was an excellent chocolatier, he was less useful as a business person.
 Rescued by his brother Joseph the business flourished.
 From modest beginnings, the factory is today a significant employer in the town.
 Another well-known brand which started life in York was Terrys.

-An iconic shopping street filled with quirky independent shops, much of the houses are over 500 years old.
-Strolling down the Shambles makes you feel like you are in a Harry Potter movie; indeed The Shambles is Diagon Alley's inspiration in the Harry Potter films.
+An iconic shopping street filled with quirky independent shops, many of the houses are over 500 years old.
+Strolling down the Shambles makes you feel like you are in a Harry Potter movie; indeed, The Shambles is Diagon Alley's inspiration in the Harry Potter films.